chiefbrob/starredrepos/README.md

-# Laravel Builder Template
+# Laravel 10 Template

-This template allows you to quickly start building laravel applications from scratch.
+This template allows you to quickly start building laravel applications from scratch. php 8.1

 [Demo not available](#)